 - Semester 2 - 2018

 On successful completion of the course students will be able to:

-1. A thorough understanding of key concepts in environmental ecology.
+1. Define, explain and apply key concepts in environmental ecology;

-2. The ability to utilise data and produce and interpret diagrams relevant to environmental ecology.
+2. Demonstrate the ability to utilise data and produce and interpret diagrams relevant to environmental ecology;

-3. An advanced ability to relate theory to practical applications in environmental ecology.
+3. Demonstrate the ability to relate theory to practical applications in environmental ecology;

-5. The ability to synthesise information and key concepts to produce a report or address problems in environmental ecology.
+4. Apply critical thinking, draw conclusions and synthesise information and key concepts to produce a report or address issues in environmental ecology.

 The core topics of the course are:

 - Distribution & abundance; dispersal; biogeography